awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 1. Create and activate a new volume gateway on an Amazon EC2 host\.
 For more information, see [Deploying a Volume or Tape Gateway on an Amazon EC2 Host](ec2-gateway-common.md)\.
 **Note**
-Gateway stored volumes can't be hosted on Amazon EC2 instance\.
+Gateway stored volumes can't be hosted on Amazon EC2 instances\.

 1. Create a new volume and choose the EC2 gateway as the target gateway\.
 For more information, see [Creating a Volume](GettingStartedCreateVolumes.md)\.